Barcelona – Estadi Johan Cruyff

 Opening night at the Estadi Johan Cruyff

 Barça describes the new stadium as the crown jewel at the Ciutat Esportiva.
-It is a fitting tribute to the man who did so much as a player and manager and one that emphasises the club’s commitment to youth development.
-The stadium has a capacity of 6,000 seats, 5,000 of which are in a continuous lower ring, with the remainder housed in the upper tier of the main stand.
-It has a UEFA Category 3 Status licence, which means it can stage UEFA Youth League matches, as well as UEFA Women’s Champions League matches.
-It is also sanctioned by the LFP for Spanish Second Division matches.
+It is a fitting tribute to the man who did so much as a player and manager, and one that emphasises the club’s commitment to youth development.
+The stadium has a capacity of 6,000 seats, 5,000 in a continuous lower ring, and the remainder housed in the upper tier of the main stand.
+It has a UEFA Category 3 Status licence, meaning it can stage UEFA Youth League matches, as well as fixtures in the UEFA Women’s Champions League.
+It is also sanctioned by the LFP for matches in La Segunda.
+The stadium has excellent media facilities, with the press box & TV gantry suspended from the underside of the main stand’s roof.
+Floodlights run along the top of this roof, whilst two thin pylons situated opposite provide the rest of the illumination.
+On 14 September 2025, the First XI’s Primera fixture with Valencia was switched to the Estadi Johan Cruyff.
+The protracted redevelopment of the Camp Nou and the unavailability of the Estadi Luís Companys saw La Liga give Barça special dispensation to play the match at the stadium, despite it not meeting the League’s minimum capacity requirement.

 BarcaB120819a